GeomScale/volesti/R-proj/readme.md

 `Rcpp::compileAttributes()`
 `R CMD INSTALL --no-multiarch --with-keep.source R-proj`

+Or use the command `Build -> Install and Restart` in Rstudio.

 ## How to use the code

 To run the pipeline using data of assets returns, see the script `run_data.R`.